-Today at The Studio we talk with three jewelers (from three different continents!) whose work takes inspiration from the clean lines and simple forms of geometry.
+Today, we talk with three jewelers (from three different continents!) whose work takes inspiration from the clean lines and simple forms of geometry.
 Now if you’re like me, the word “geometry” makes you cringe at the thought of having to memorize the Pythagorean theorem back in the seventh grade.
 But these artists have found ways to rearrange the simple shapes of elementary math in an endless series of combinations, and, ultimately, transform them into works of art.

 Shlomit Ofir of Shlomit Ofir Jewelry Design